During the 2016 televised Presidential debates between Hillary Clinton and Donald Trump, the following exchange occurred:

 “It’s just awfully good that someone with the temperament of Donald Trump is not in charge of the law in our country,” Clinton intoned.

 “Because you’d be in jail,” Trump quipped, to gasps and applause from the audience.

-The comment came in a discussion of Clinton’s handling of sensitive information via email, but it could have been made about the Russia collusion.
+The comment came in a discussion of Clinton’s handling of sensitive information via email, but it could have been made about the Russia collusion detailed in the previous blog in this series.
 In truth, it could have been made about a great many things, for Clinton and her cronies’ criminality doesn’t begin and end with Russia.
 It runs far deeper, and far more dangerous than that, all the way up to regime change.

 The name ‘Joseph McCarthy’ has become a by-word for paranoid political persecution.
 McCarthyites are supposedly irrational, fearful, hateful.

 On February 11, 1950 McCarthy said this: “The reason why we find ourselves in a position of impotency is not because the enemy has sent men to invade our shores, but rather because of the traitorous actions of those who have had all the benefits that the wealthiest nation on earth has had to offer – the finest homes, the finest college educations, and the finest jobs in Government we can give.”

 A full seventy years later, his words are more relevant than ever.
 The real Russian collusion perpetrated by Clinton and her cronies alone proves that.
 But it goes much deeper than Russia.